hrithiqball/dreamory-assessment/Dreamory Interview - Technical Assessment.md

 2. Use **NestJS**✅
 3. Use **Prisma and Postgres** as the database solution✅
 4. Organize code in a MVP structure, incorporating Model, Controller & Service layers.✅
-5. Use JWT authentication with AuthGuard to secure backend APIs
+5. Use JWT authentication with AuthGuard to secure backend APIs✅
 6. Encrypt user passwords before storing them✅

 ### Bonus

 1. Validate input from the frontend using class-validator or an equivalent library. ✅ (zod)
 2. Implement a refresh token mechanism
-3. Implement pagination to limit results per page.
+3. Implement pagination to limit results per page.✅
 4. Enhance the frontend application with responsive design techniques, ensuring that the UI adapts seamlessly to different screen sizes.

 ### App Features